shortlist-digital/agreable-catfish-importer-plugin/README.md

 ### Queue commands

 The queue commands offer direct access to pushing single or multiple posts into queue.
+It also supports an onExistAction attribute which selects how to handle existing posts in the database.
+By default the importer will update posts in place.

 ```
 wp catfish queue http://www.shortlist.com/entertainment/the-toughest-world-record-ever-has-been-broken
+wp catfish queue http://www.shortlist.com/entertainment/the-toughest-world-record-ever-has-been-broken skip
+wp catfish queue http://www.shortlist.com/entertainment/the-toughest-world-record-ever-has-been-broken delete-insert
 wp catfish queue all
 wp catfish queue http://www.shortlist.com/sitemap/entertainment/48-hours-to.xml
 ```